capensisma/Herald/README.md

 Your courier must have a name and media, at least one medium.
 Without an extension package the only medium is `onsite`

+#### Runners

+Behind the scenes media call runners.
+With the exception of `onsite` there is one runner per medium.
+Normal usage of this package will not require you manage the runners but package developers are should review the runner API.